ExpressVPN vs Proton VPN: which VPN is better?

 Privacy

-Both Proton VPN and ExpressVPN are based in privacy-friendly countries – Switzerland for Proton VPN and the British Virgin Islands for ExpressVPN – that aren’t in the 5-Eyes alliance.
+Both Proton VPN and ExpressVPN are based in privacy-friendly countries – Switzerland for Proton VPN and British Virgin Islands for ExpressVPN – that aren’t in the 5-Eyes alliance.
 Additionally, the pair employs advanced algorithms of AES-256 and ChaCha20 to encrypt your data.

 Meanwhile, ExpressVPN offers OpenVPN and IKEv2 in addition to Lightway, which is its proprietary protocol.
+All three are popular and praised for their great speed and privacy.

 Logging